silasnevstad/GPT-Extension-VSCode/README.md

 ## Known Issues

+Shared API key reaches its monthly limit somtimes, in which case, you can add your own API key.

-Let me know of any issues.
+Let me know of any other issues.

 ## Release Notes

+### 0.1.5
-0.1.5 - GPT-4 Added
+GPT-4 Added

+### 0.1.3
+Added Error handling for shared API key limit reached.

+### 0.1.2
+Implemented individual API key use and flexible token limit.

+### 0.1.0
+Initial Release

 ### 0.1.2